-All KS3 students will be issued with a home learning book.
+All students will be issued with a home learning book.

-This will be kept on the student at all times and students are expected to cover their books with paper or other appropriate material and keep them in good condition.
+This will be kept on the student at all times.
+It is recommended that students cover their books with paper or other appropriate material to help keep them in good condition.
 In addition to subject teacher's checking application to home learning in these books, tutors will be checking their general condition and application to home learning across the curriculum.

 Home learning books will be replaced free of charge for students completing them.
 Replacing lost or damaged books may incur a fee.
-If students forget their home learning book, they may be issued with a C2 for lack of proper equipment.
+If students forget their home learning book, they may be issued with a detention for lack of proper equipment.

-Y7, Y8, Y9 and Y10 will also have separate Hegarty Maths books.
+Students will also have separate Sparx Maths books.